 Protein Extraction and Quantification: A portion of hemolymph will be drawn from larval samples and the total protein concentration in the extracted hemolymph will be measured.
 To extract hemolymph, a small incision will be made through the cuticle of the larval proleg (Gelman and Woods 1983).
 Using a micropipette, lymph fluid will be gathered and stored in a microcentrifuge tube.
 Extracting lymph from live larvae exposes the lymph fluid and the contained proteins to degradation from proteolytic enzymes.
 To reduce the activity of these enzymes, extracted hemolymph samples will be stored in microtubes containing 500 µL of 1x PBS and 5 µL of Halt™ Protease Inhibitor Cocktail with EDTA and kept at -80°C. After collecting lymph from larvae across each of the four treatments, samples will be grouped into cohorts and total protein concentration will be quantified.
 A cohort will consist of equal numbers of larvae from each strain, and from each photoperiod treatment.
-Hemolymph proteins will be quantified in relation to a standard curve using the Pierce™ Coomassie (Bradford) Protein Assay.
+Hemolymph proteins will be quantified in relation to a standard curve of bovine serum albumin (BSA) using the Pierce™ Coomassie (Bradford) Protein Assay.
 When bound to protein, the coomassie-dye molecule experiences a shift in its conformation that changes the wavelength of light absorbed by the molecule from 465nm to 595nm.
 The total amount of light absorbed by this molecule when bound to a protein standard at known concentrations can be quantified using a spectrophotometer.
 The relationship between the wavelength of light absorbed by coomassie-dye bound to known protein concentrations can be used to infer the concentration of proteins in the hemolymph sample when bound by coomassie-dye given its measured absorbance.

 Storage Protein Separation and Quantification: Insect hemolymph contains proteins that range in size and contained in that mixture of lymph proteins are insect storage proteins.
 Storage proteins are multimers composed of six identical or similar subunits and each subunit weights approximately 80kDa each (Burmester 1999, Pick et al. 2009).
 The relative quantity of storage proteins in each larval sample will be determined by comparing the optical density of the larval samples to optical density of a known protein standard.
 To make this comparison, larval hemolymph and the protein standard will be separated by size using gel electrophoresis.
 100ng/mL aliquots of each hemolymph sample will be mixed with sodium dodecyl sulfate, giving each protein in the mixture a net negative charge.
 The protein standard, containing a mixture of proteins of known size and concentration, will then be loaded onto a polyacrylamide gel, along with the larval lymph samples.
-Polyacrylamide is a synthetic matrix of composed of differently sized openings that selectively allows molecules to pass through the openings based on the size of the molecules.
+Polyacrylamide is a synthetic matrix of composed of differently sized openings that selectively allow molecules to pass through the openings based on the size of the molecules.
 When a positive charge is applied to the gel, it attracts the negatively charged proteins and pulls them through the pores of the gel matrix based upon size.
 To visualize the ending location of the protein on the gel, Bio-Safe™ Coomassie Stain will bind proteins nonspecifically and the resulting color can be photographed and analyzed using the NIH Imagej software.